House of Wickersham (Juneau, Alaska)

-The House of Wickersham, also known as the Wickersham State Historic Site, is a historic house at 213 7th Street in the Chicken Ridge area of Juneau, Alaska.
+The House of Wickersham, also known as the Wickersham State Historic Site, is a historic house at 213 7th Street in the Chicken Ridge area of Juneau, Alaska, United States.
 It is a historic house museum operated by the state of Alaska, memorializing the life of James Wickersham (1857-1939), an influential political leader in Alaska in the early 20th century.
 The house, a 2 1/2-story frame structure, was built in 1899 by Frank Hammond, owner of a mining company.
 It was purchased by Wickersham in 1928 and remained his home until his death.
 The house has been operated, informally at first by Wickersham's niece, as a museum since 1958.
 The house was purchased by the state in 1984.

 The house was listed on the National Register of Historic Places in 1976 and was included as a contributing property to Chicken Ridge Historic District in 1995.